June 6, 1885

-Lord, because John Q. Adams was an author, I also want to pray a blessing specifically on his words, and their impact to all Minnesotans.
-May they be rediscovered and be a source of continual blessing to this state, and especially inspire African-American writers and publishers!
+Lord, because John Q. Adams was an author, I also want to pray a blessing specifically on the impact of his words, and the awareness of his writings and newspaper to all Minnesotans.
+May they be rediscovered and be a source of continual edification to this state!
 Amen.

 *P.T.H. cites timeline formerly at this URL: mnhs.org/about/dipity_timeline.htm